b1g3ar5/AOC2023/README.md

-# AOC2023
+# Advent of Code 2023

-Haskell solutions to the Advent of Code 2023
+Advent of Code 2023 solutions in Haskell